 Jodogahama Beach is one of the most scenic spots in Iwate.
 It is located in Miako city, which is along the Sanriku coast where the disastrous earthquake caused a serious damage in 2011.
 The beach was originally formed roughly about 52,000 years ago, and is mainly characterised with the white volcanic rocks in the ocean, the sandy beach, and the gentle waves because of its geographical form as an inlet.
 The beach is included in the Sanriku Fukko National Park, and is designated as National Scenic Beauty.
+The rocky coastline of the Sanriku Coast stretches from southern Aomori Prefecture, through iwate prefecture and the northern part of Miyagi Prefecture.
+The Sanriku Coast is characterized by rocky scenery and breathtaking views and is a great place to visit, especially in the hot Japanese summer.
 In summer, it is packed with people to enjoy swimming in the ocean every year!

 One of the must-visit spots in the area is a cave called the Blue Cave which is accessible by a small boat.
 The length of the cave is about 8 meters and the blue cave tour is available only when the weather circumstances permits as the entrance is partly under water.
 Reservations are not possible, as it is difficult to forecast the condition of the sea including the waves.
 Inside the cave the sunshine coming through from the entrance reflects in the water, which makes it look impressively blue!